Klodian Duro

-Duro began his professional career with Elbasani in 1996 before rising to prominence with Tirana, later featuring for major Albanian clubs such as Vllaznia Shkodër and Partizani Tirana.
-His career also included significant periods abroad: he appeared in the Süper Lig with Samsunspor, Malatyaspor and Çaykur Rizespor, spent time in the German Bundesliga with Arminia Bielefeld, and later enjoyed successful spells in Cyprus with Omonia and Apollon Limassol, as well as competing in the Austrian Bundesliga with LASK.
-His 2007–08 season with Tirana — where he scored 15 league goals — stands among the most prolific and influential campaigns of his club career.
+Duro began his professional career with Elbasani in 1996 and later played for Tirana, Vllaznia Shkodër and Partizani Tirana.
+He also spent several seasons abroad, appearing in the Süper Lig with Samsunspor, Malatyaspor and Çaykur Rizespor, in the Bundesliga with Arminia Bielefeld, in the Cypriot First Division with Omonia and Apollon Limassol, and in the Austrian Bundesliga with LASK.
+His 2007–08 season with Tirana, in which he scored 15 league goals, was among the strongest of his domestic career.